zimberzimber/oneshot-modding-guide/obsidian/Index.md

 Fading Memory less so, and someone may not be too happy about you digging through it.

-## Guide Assumptions
-The guide assumes you have some RPG Maker knowledge, although you can learn it as you mod.
-Some things can be done even without the editor, like translation or asset swaps.

-The guide assumes you're using the Windows operating system.

-The guide assumes you can see file extensions, like the `.exe` in `oneshot.exe`.
-Look up how to enable them if they're not visible.

 ## Source and Contribution
 The source for this guide is available [on GitHub](https://github.com/zimberzimber/oneshot-modding-guide/).
-If you'd like to contribute, feel free to make a pull request from your fork.
+If you'd like to contribute, feel free to contact me on Discord, or better yet, make a pull request with your changes.